ahoymrag/ahoymrag.github.io/private/journal/journal.md

 My mind is wandering towards a haircut - I've been talking about it a lot - but I need to put some action forward.
 Help me Lord.
 Keep me far from depression.

+And I just read the news - that didn't help - nor thinking about Carmita and Tello - that latter of whom is stuck in a nursing home with bad dementia - I hope to visit him tomorrow.

+My mom just came in and asked if I wanted dessert - I do - be nice to spend some time with them.